Altadena, California: Arts and culture

-The entrance to what's likely a water hole dug for the Dawn Mine.
+The entrance to what is likely a water hole dug for the Dawn Mine.
 It is located on the canyon wall somewhere along the Millard Falls Trail.

 The Cobb Estate at the top of Lake Avenue is now a free botanical garden, operated by the United States Forest Service.
 It is guarded by its historic gates, which are easily bypassed to allow visitors and hikers to ascend its long and winding paved driveway to the site of what was once one of Altadena's premier mansions.
 This site is also found alongside the Sam Merrill Trail, which accesses Las Flores Canyon on the way to Echo Mountain.

 Gen. Charles S. Farnsworth County Park, located on Lake Avenue, is a large county park that offers picnic grounds, play areas, and a clubhouse and amphitheater.
 It was placed on the National Register of Historic Places in 1997.
 The Rotary International chapter holds annual summer concerts in the amphitheater.

 Crudely Hewn Tombstone is the final resting place of abolitionist and Harpers Ferry attack survivor Owen Brown.
 The Tombstone, which is the only known memorial for Owen Brown, reads: "Owen Brown, son of John Brown, the Liberator, died Jan.
-9, 1889, aged 64 years.” and is located on Round Top Hill near Brown Mountain in an isolated part of the Angeles National Forest.
+9, 1889, aged 64 years."
+It is located on Round Top Hill near Brown Mountain in an isolated part of the Angeles National Forest.

 The Bunny Museum held more than 35,000 rabbit-related items across 16 galleries in a 7,000 ft2 space before it was destroyed in the Eaton Fire in 2025.
-Zorthian Ranch is a 48 acre that was also heavily damaged in the fire.
+Zorthian Ranch is a 48 acre artist colony that was also heavily damaged in the fire.